 Fatemeh Jazinizadeh received two bachelor of science degrees in biomedical engineering and industrial engineering at Amirkabir University of Technology (Tehran Polytechnic) in 2011 & 2014, and her Master's degree in biomedical engineering in 2014.
-She is currently pursuing her PhD degree through the Department of Mechanical Engineering.
-Her project focuses on developing a semi-automated method for generating subject-specific finite element models of the hip from DXA scans, to better predict fracture risk.
+She completed her PhD degree through the Department of Mechanical Engineering in our lab in 2020 on developing novel image processing tools for DXA scans, to better predict fracture risk.
+As a PDF she will be working on applying her algorithms to clinical datasets to identify factors that contribute to or reduce injury risk.

 Julia de Lange completed her undergraduate degree from the University of Guelph, where she studied Biomedical Engineering with a focus on biomechanics.
 She completed her MASc in Biomedical Engineering in the Injury Biomechanics lab in 2019, evaluating the impact response of cadaveric feet in comparison to Anthropomorphic Test Devices (ATDs) under altered ankle postures.
 She is now pursuing her PhD through the School of Biomedical Engineering.
 Her project focusses on evaluating fracture risk for the upper limb and developing injury corridors for behind armour blunt trauma.